r3bl-org/shortlink/README.md

 ### Lint

-Run 'npm run lint' to run eslint
+Run `npm run lint` to run eslint

-Run 'npm run fix-lint' to fix the fixable errors or warning
+Run `npm run fix-lint` to fix the fixable errors or warning